rili0214/Dunhuang/README.md

 where $\omega_i$ represents a BRDF parameter (roughness, specular, etc.), $c$ is the vector of pigment concentrations, $S(\lambda)$ is the spectral reflectance, and $\mu$ contains microstructural parameters.

-### 3.2.7 Integration and Validation
+### 3.4.7 Integration and Validation

-A distinguishing feature of our approach is the bidirectional integration between physical modeling and historical knowledge.
+We introduce a bidirectional integration between physical modeling and historical knowledge.
 We validate generated pigment mixtures against period-appropriate constraints derived from art historical analysis.

 The historical accuracy score for a mixture is calculated as: